-Our team of post-9/11 combat veterans partner with educators to lead unforgettable trips to the National Flight 93 Memorial in the Laurel Highlands of Pennsylvania.
+Our team of post-9/11 Veterans partner with educators to lead unforgettable trips to the National Flight 93 Memorial in the Laurel Highlands of Pennsylvania.
 Their personal testimonies are full of incredible stories and important advice for young people.

 Many young people see 9/11 as a day of tragedy alone.
 Our work aims to challenge this narrative by highlighting the "Spirit of 9:57," an ethos of courage, resilience, service, and teamwork, that inspires students to lead lives of character.